nurbxfit/learn/assembly/README.md

     - you can find `hello.o` in folder `x86/Hello/hello.o`.

     ### under the .section .text
-    - we can see the starting our our instruction code.
+    - we can see the starting of our instruction code.
     ```assembly
     # hashtag is a comments
     # INPUT: none